cambronjay/enterprise-angular-generator/README.md

-# Getting Started with Enterprise Angular Generators
+# Getting Started with Enterprise Angular Generator

 I will continue to add generators to this module and keep it updated.
 If you have ideas let me know.
 These generators are based on a unique folder structure and utilize fuctional programming.